Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 .. warning::

-	By running multiple bots on Audio, the responsibility for keeping the Lavalink.jar updated will now be in your hands, as Red will no longer manage it through the Audio cog.
+	By running multiple bots that use Audio, the responsibility for keeping the Lavalink.jar updated will now be in your hands, as Red will no longer manage it through the Audio cog.
 See :ref:`here<obtaining-the-latest-lavalink>` for guidance.

 .. _linux-audio-autorestart: